Liberal Democrat

 Sunday, November 2, 2014

-CNN: Video: State of the Union: This Election Isn't Over
+CNN: State of the Union: This Election Isn't Over

 The victory for Democrats in 2014 might be at the state level in the governor's and state legislature races.
 Where they are not only in position to win back governorships, but win them in big states.
 Florida, Georgia, Pennsylvania, Michigan and perhaps Ohio which might be out of reach.
 But they are polling well in Wisconsin as well.
 And in Massachusetts and Colorado where they may lose, they currently hold the state legislature's in both states.
 And in Massachusetts case, they won't lose both the governorship and legislature.